William F. Buckley Jr.: On Robert Welch and the John Birch Society

-In 1952, their mutual publisher Henry Regnery introduced Buckley to Robert Welch.
-Both Buckley and Welch became editors of political journals, and both had a knack for communication and organization.
+In 1952, their mutual publisher Henry Regnery introduced Buckley to Welch.
+Both became editors of political journals, and both had a knack for communication and organization.
 Welch launched his publication One Man's Opinion in 1956 (renamed American Opinion in 1958), one year after the founding of The National Review.
 Welch twice donated $1,000 to Buckley's magazine, and Buckley offered to provide Welch "a little publicity" for his publication.
 Both believed that the United States suffered from diplomatic and military setbacks during the early years of the Cold War, and both were staunchly anti-communist.
 But Welch expressed doubts about Eisenhower's loyalties in 1957, and the two disagreed on the reasons for the United States' perceived failure in the Cold War's early years.
-According to Alvin Felzenberg's assessment, the disagreements between the two blossomed into "a major battle" in 1958.
+According to Alvin S. Felzenberg, the disagreements between the two blossomed into "a major battle" in 1958.
 That year, Boris Pasternak won the Nobel Prize in Literature for his novel Doctor Zhivago.
 Buckley was impressed by the novel's vivid and depressing depictions of life in a communist society, and believed that the CIA's smuggling of the novel into the Soviet Union was an ideological victory.
 In September 1958, Buckley ran a review of Doctor Zhivago by John Chamberlain.
 In November 1958, Welch sent Buckley and other associates copies of his unpublished manuscript "The Politician", which accused Eisenhower and several of Eisenhower's appointees of involvement in a communist conspiracy.
 When Buckley returned the manuscript to Welch, he commented that the allegations were "curiously—almost pathetically optimistic."
 On December 9, 1958, Welch founded the John Birch Society with a group of business leaders in Indianapolis.
 By the end of 1958, Welch had both the organizational and the editorial infrastructure to launch his subsequent far-right political advocacy campaigns.

 In 1961, reflecting on his correspondences with Welch and Birchers, Buckley told someone who subscribed to both the National Review and the John Birch Society: "I have had more discussions about the John Birch Society in the past year than I have about the existence of God or the financial difficulties of National Review."

 Buckley rule

 The Buckley rule states that National Review "will support the rightwardmost viable candidate" for a given office.
-Buckley first stated the Buckley rule during the 1964 Republican primary election featuring Barry Goldwater and Nelson Rockefeller.
+Buckley first stated the rule during the 1964 Republican primary election featuring Barry Goldwater and Nelson Rockefeller.
 The rule is often misquoted and misapplied as proclaiming support for "the rightwardmost electable candidate", or simply the most electable candidate.

 According to National Review's Neal B. Freeman, the Buckley rule meant that National Review would support "somebody who saw the world as we did.
 Somebody who would bring credit to our cause.
 Somebody who, win or lose, would conservatize the Republican party and the country.
 It meant somebody like Barry Goldwater."